QuillPusher/QP_Drafts/garima/roofit.md

 For loop below this statement.
 The code squashing task will automatically build a loop around the statements that follow it.
 There's no need to worry about the index of these loops, because they get propagated.
-For example, if you want to iterate over a vector of Roofit objects using a loop, you don't have to think about indexing them properly because the `beginLoop()` function takes care of that.
+For example, if you want to iterate over a vector of RooFit objects using a loop, you don't have to think about indexing them properly because the `beginLoop()` function takes care of that.
 Simply call this function, place your function call in a scope and after the scope ends, the loop will also end.